 June is the ASPCA’s Adopt-a-Shelter-Cat Month!
 Adopting a shelter animal is a great idea that helps animals in need find good homes.
 In light of this we thought we would revisit an article that can help you prepare.

-Dr. Ashley Rossman, DVM recently took part in a curated panel of experts in the fields of veterinary science, animal welfare and pet adoption.
+Dr. Ashley Rossman, DVM took part in a curated panel of experts in the fields of veterinary science, animal welfare and pet adoption.
 Her segment is below and a link to the full article follows.

 Dr. Ashley Rossman, DVM has been a practicing veterinarian since 2006.
 She is a co-owner of Glen Oak Dog and Cat Hospital in Glenview, Illinois.
 Dr. Rossman has volunteered with several different animal rescue organizations including Tree House, Touched by an Animal and Home to Home dog rescue.
 She is a strong advocate for animal rescue.